In this Business English lesson, the students will learn how to use English when opening, carrying out and closing a negotiation.

 Reading: How to manage a successful bargain

-The student reads about advice to manage a successful bargain and completes the reading comprehension
+The student reads advice on how to manage a successful bargain and completes some sentences to summarize the text.

 Finally, the student practices negotiating by picking a card with a negotiation scenario and acting it out with the teacher.